STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Introduction

 \section{Introduction}

-Reconstructing three-dimensional (3D) environments is crucial for a wide range of modern robotics applications \cite{agarwal2011building, zhu2018very,fruh2004automated,xu20193d,li2024seamless}.
+Reconstructing three-dimensional (3D) environments is crucial for embodied robotics and low-altitude economy (LAE) applications \cite{agarwal2011building, zhu2018very,fruh2004automated,xu20193d,li2024seamless}.
 However, conventional 3D reconstruction methods rely on neural radiance fields (NeRF), which often incur considerable computational overhead \cite{mildenhall2021nerf}.
-To address this limitation, 3D Gaussian splatting (GS)\cite{kerbl20233d} has recently been proposed by providing enhanced computational efficiency through explicit 3D geometric representations.
+To address this limitation, 3D Gaussian splatting (GS)\cite{kerbl20233d} has recently been proposed through providing enhanced computational efficiency through explicit 3D geometric representations.
 For instance, 3D GS can be trained within ten minutes and is capable of rendering images at over 50\,Hz \cite{jena2025sparfels}.
 In practice, reconstructing large-scale scenes inevitably requires leveraging data distributed across multiple robots \cite{maboudi2023review}.
 This motivates the adoption of the edge GS (EGS) paradigm, which aggregates data from distributed clients and trains a global GS model at the edge server.

 {